 2. Any disorderly conduct will be reason alone for disqualification.

 3. At the Directors discretion, any violation may result in an automatic disqualification.

 4. All State and Federal rules must be observed.
 It is up the anglers to determine what license or licenses may be needed.

-5. Teams are limited to a minimum and maximum of 3 persons.
+5. Teams are limited to a maximum of 3 persons.